wqhanginge/MiniGames/GameofLife/GameofLife.md

 When entering the 'insert' mode, you can press the **left mouse button** and drag to **add** new alive cells to map, or press the **right mouse button** and drag to **remove** existing alive cells on map.

 To remove all existing alive cells, press **BackSpace** on keyboard when in 'insert' mode.
-This operation can not be undone.
+It is **NOT** able to undo this operation.

 The 'insert' mode works only when game is paused.
 The simulator automatically exit the 'insert' mode if the game resumes from pause.

 ## Notes

-- C++17 is required.
+- C++17 is required for compiling.